-Poor communication causes most project management failures, and have you noticed there is hardly any information available in the communication profession on the skills required to successfully manage projects?
-Is there a correlation?
-And almost nothing on the communication aspects of large commercial projects that can worth billions of dollars.
+Have you noticed there is hardly any information available in the communication profession on the skills required to successfully manage projects?
+Yet poor communication causes most project management failures.

-What’s more, most of the time, most business experts fail to grasp the importance of communication to the success of projects of any kind.
+What’s more, most of the time the experts fail to grasp the importance of communication to the success of projects of any kind.

 I have observed this myself.
-Over the years, I have seen the way the world’s top management consultants like McKinsey and various project management planners have almost totally ignored communication.
+Over the years, I have seen the way the world’s top management consultants like McKinsey & Co and various project management planners have almost totally ignored communication in their published material.
 And then they only remember it as an afterthought – to be put in place after the ‘real work’ has been done.

 50% Poor requirement definition